williampiat3/ImprovingPSRemotePlay/README.md

 * Start the VPN
 * Greet yourself with a beer (Optional)

 To check if you are successful, you should see the overall data flow (uploads and downloads) on the GUI.
-Meanwhile browsing 'my IP address' will give you ...**public IP** (See, you get used to all this)
+Meanwhile browsing 'my IP address' will give you your ...**public IP** (See, you get used to all this)

 ## Connect to the PlayStation (try at least..)
 Yeeeww !
 You are connected remotely to your home network now try to connect to your PlayStation using the PS remote play application...